Lung Cancer Treatment

 Lung cancer occurs due to abnormal cell growth in lung tissues.
 There are two main types of lung cancer: non-small cell lung cancer, and small cell lung cancer.

 Non-small cell lung cancer is the most common type of cancer, and accounts for approximately 85% of all lung cancers.
 Small cell lung cancer is less common, but spreads quickly to other parts of the body.
+These cancers are typically treated by medical specialists called medical oncologists.

 What are the symptoms of lung cancer?